freddyaboulton/gradio-webrtc/docs/index.md

 7. The `Stream` object is a [FastAPI](https://fastapi.tiangolo.com/) app.
 Run it however you like to run FastAPI apps.
 Here we use `uvicorn app:stream`.

+Learn more about the [Stream](/userguide/streams) in the user guide.
 ## Key Features

 :speaking_head:{ .lg } Automatic Voice Detection and Turn Taking built-in, only worry about the logic for responding to the user.